 - Don’t stress about TEACHING the song.
 Like the actual lyrics and words.
 I literally just sing the songs over and over with a fun and meaningful activity that makes it so the repetition does not feel boring.
-In fact, we’re usually all eager to sing the song again and again to continue the fun activity!
+In fact, the Primary children are usually eager to sing the song again and again to continue the fun activity!

 - You can hold a flip chart up, or pin it to the board or have a child help you hold one.
+Or, use a lyrics book flipped over the podium to simply show the words.
 This can help the teachers and the readers sing with you, so it’s not just a solo.
 I also often use hand actions to represent the different words so they can follow along even if they are not readers.

-To make this first lesson plan even EASIER to use – I’ve uploaded a pre-filled in Weekly Planner page to my exclusive subscribers area!
-This sheet is part of my Primary Singing Time Binder Planner Workbook available in my shop!
+To make this first lesson plan even EASIER to use I have a pre-filled in page here!
+The blank editable sheet is part of my Primary Singing Time Binder Planner Workbook available in my shop!

 :00 – :05 = Transition and Wiggle Songs: